Achbi/SAHAYAK-AI/README.md

 An all-in-one solution that enhances customer interactions with automated AI chat, bookings, payments, and lead management.
 It integrates seamlessly into any website, providing customizable and white-labeled solutions for real-time chat, email marketing, and secure file uploads.
 Optimize sales and customer engagement with a minimal, modern UI, smart AI, and feature control settings.

 ## Features
-1.Automated AI Sales Rep: AI chatbot that handles customer inquiries.
-2.Appointment Booking: Automates scheduling and payment processing.
-Easy Website Integration: Embed into any site with simple code.
-Smart Question Linking: Intelligent question-response matching.
-Real-time Chat: Allows switching between manual and automated chats.
-White-labeling: Fully customizable interface for your brand.
-Customizable Interface: Personalize UI elements to match your design.
-Calendar Widget: Easy-to-use booking system.
-Stripe Integration: Secure payment processing with Stripe.
-Email Marketing: Simplified email marketing tools for outreach.
-Financial Dashboard: Track and manage financial performance.
-Lead Management: Save visitor data as leads for future marketing.
-Custom Login/Signup: Secure authentication with OTP.
-File/Image Uploads: Safely upload files and images.
-SEO Optimized Blogging: In-built blog to enhance SEO.
-Improved Architecture: Better scalability and performance.
-Minimal UI: Clean, visually appealing user interface.
-FAQ Section: Built-in section to answer common customer queries.
-Light/Dark Mode: Toggle between light and dark themes.
-Feature Control Settings: Manage and configure features.
-Feature Restriction by Plan: Limit features based on subscription plans.
+The Automated AI Sales Rep is an all-in-one solution that enhances customer interaction by providing an AI chatbot capable of handling customer inquiries.
+It simplifies appointment booking by automating scheduling and payment processing, and easily integrates with any website using simple code.
+Its smart question linking feature enables intelligent question-response matching, ensuring efficient communication.
+The system supports real-time chat, allowing seamless switching between manual and automated conversations.

+With white-labeling options, the interface is fully customizable to match your brand, offering a personalized user experience.
+It also includes a calendar widget that provides an easy-to-use booking system for scheduling.
+Secure payment processing is integrated through Stripe, while the email marketing feature simplifies outreach efforts.
+A financial dashboard helps you track and manage financial performance effortlessly, and the lead management functionality allows you to save visitor data for future marketing efforts.

+The platform provides secure authentication with custom login/signup options that include OTP verification.
+It also supports safe file and image uploads.
+To boost visibility, the in-built blog is optimized for SEO, while the system's improved architecture ensures better scalability and performance.
+The minimal UI provides a clean, visually appealing interface that users will find intuitive and easy to navigate.

+Additionally, the system includes a built-in FAQ section for addressing common queries, and a light/dark mode toggle to enhance user experience.
+Feature control settings allow you to manage and configure features, and the ability to restrict features based on subscription plans provides flexibility in offering different levels of service.
+Overall, this solution is designed to automate and streamline customer interactions while offering customizable features to fit your business needs.

 ## Environment Variables